SachaCR/spanny/README.md

 # Spanny

-Spanny is a CLI that helps you manage schema mirations with a Spanner Database.
+Spanny is a CLI that helps you manage schema migrations with a Spanner Database.
 It was created to help working locally with the Google Spanner Emulator.

 Disclaimer: It's my first project in golang